 Common area fire doors are fitted with adequate self-closing devices where required.
+The door between the communal lounge and the stairwell was not closing fully under the power of its self closing device.

 Common area fire doors are provided with adequate intumescent strips and smoke seals.